-As of June 30, 2002, principal commitments consisted of obligations outstanding under operating leases.
-These commitments include leases for approximately 52,000 square feet in two facilities located in Tualatin, Oregon, expiring through 2006 and two facilities in California for approximately 20,000 square feet.
-The total annual estimated costs for these commitments are \$1.8 million, \$1.1 million, \$885,000 and \$530,000 for the years ending December 31, 2002, 2003, 2004, 2005 and 2006, respectively.
-As a result of the acquisition of nDSP, the Company assumed some debt for equipment leases that as of June 30, 2002 represented approximately \$600,000.
+As of September 30, 2002, principal commitments consisted of obligations outstanding under operating leases.
+These commitments include leases for approximately 52,000 square feet in two facilities located in Tualatin, Oregon, expiring through 2006 and two facilities in California for approximately 18,000 square feet.
+In September 2002, the Company added approximately 12,000 square feet in Ontario, Canada as a result of the acquisition of Jaldi.
+The total annual estimated costs for these commitments are \$1.8 million, \$2.0 million, \$1.3 million, \$1.1 million and \$289,000 for the years ending December 31, 2002, 2003, 2004, 2005 and 2006, respectively.
+As a result of the acquisition of nDSP, the Company assumed some debt for equipment leases that as of September 30, 2002 represented approximately \$390,000.
 All of the equipment lease payments are scheduled for payment over the next 12 months.
 Although the Company has no other material commitments, we anticipate a substantial increase in our capital expenditures consistent with anticipated growth in our operations, infrastructure and personnel.
 In the future we may also require a larger inventory of products in order to support anticipated growth in our business.